 Best Documentaries About Fidel Castro| 09 December, 2016

 Fidel Castro, the long-time leader of Cuba, recently passed away at the age of 90.
-A supremely divisive figure, Castro is the perfect subject for a documentary, having had an undeniable influence on the world at large, going back to the 1950s and continuing to this day.
-Several documentaries about Castro have been produced, and this is our pick of some of the films that will really let you understand Castro that little bit better.
+A supremely divisive figure, Castro is the perfect subject for a documentary.
+He has had an undeniable influence on the world at large, going back to the 1950s and continuing to this day.
+Thankfully, several documentaries about Castro have been produced over the years.
+This is our pick of the movies that will allow you to understand Castro that little bit better.

 Fidel: the Untold Story (2001)